Hand, Wrist & Elbow

 Surgical procedures can include tendon repair surgery, joint replacement and reconstruction, fracture repair surgery, nerve repair surgery, replantation of severed finger or hand, and surgical drainage for hand infections.

-GREGORY KOLOVICH, MD - Hand, Wrist & Elbow
+Gregory Kolovich, MD - Hand, Wrist & Elbow

-TRAVIS FARMER, MD - Hand, Wrist & Elbow
+Gregory Kolovich, MD - Hand, Wrist & Elbow

-, MD - Hand, Wrist & Elbow
+Travis Farmer, MD - Hand, Wrist & Elbow